eAybars/nginx/examples/k8s/ingress/README.md

 kubectl apply -f cron-job.yaml
 ```

-If your ingress controller does not pick up the change in the update secret, add the following environment variable to [cron-job.yaml](cron-job.yaml)
+If your ingress controller does not pick up the change in the updated secret, add the following environment variable to [cron-job.yaml](cron-job.yaml)
 ```yaml
         env:
         - name: UPDATE_INGRESS